DhirajBhakta/reflections/FLEETING_NOTES/Docker_and_Kubernetes/kubernetes.md

 - Webhook mode
 - AlwaysAllow mode
 - AlwaysDeny mode

-> **Info**
-> Authorization mode(s) set on the cluster can be viewed by checking the startup command of `kube-apiserver`.
-If its a static pod, check `/etc/kubernetes/manifests` .
-If its a systemd process, check `/etc/systemd/system/kube-apiserver.service/*`

 `--authorization-mode=...` need to provided as an argument to `kube-apiserver` during startup to tell it to use the specified authorizers.
 By default, `--authorization-mode=AlwaysAllow` If you dont provide anything.
 But say if you provided `--authorization-mode=Node,RBAC,Webhook` , they will be **chained** (Chain of Responsibility pattern) .
 If NodeAuthorizer rejects, it will be passed on to RBACAuthorizer and so on..until allowed..or denied by the last authorizer.